dondenoncourt/aws_ses_bounce_mini_app/README.md

  "messageId"=>"0000014b652108a4-38938047-2f1b-4d2b-a1ca-28b58ed6fdd5-000000"}}
 ```

 The JSON contains an array of bouncedReceipts.
-My bounce method did not really “handle” the bounce in any way other than to log the email addresses.
+My bounce method did not really “handle” the bounce in a useful manner.
+All it does is log the email addresses.
 Your application would, undoubtedly, do something a bit more useful.

 Amazon lists the JSON structure for bounce notifications at http://docs.aws.amazon.com/ses/latest/DeveloperGuide/notification-contents.html.
 You probably will want to look at the bounce types and process their handling accordingly.

 In a production application, I coded RSpec bounce handling tests with JSON built from the AWS samples.